-Worked example 5.8 Find the Lady
+Worked example 5.8 Find the Lady, with even probabilities

+Recall the problem of worked example ??.
 Assume that the card that is chosen is chosen fairly - that is, each card is chosen with the same probability.
 What is the probability of turning up a Queen?